Brisbane Correctional Centre: History

+Facilities

+The new 2008 refurbishment saw the former Sir David Longland Prison change to become dedicated reception and assessment prison (as different to Arthur Gorrie Remand and Reception Centre/Correctional Centre, which was for non-sentenced persons).

-The complex houses a water conservation system, a unit specifically designed for 17-year-old prisoners (which has since been closed due to amended laws), and an ultra-modern maximum security wing for prisoners considered dangerous.
+The correctional centre featured a new water conservation system, new electronic security technology, and improved design principles.
+There was also a new maximum security wing for prisoners considered dangerous.

 The facility currently consists of 16 units, including a protection unit mainly for elderly prisoners and prisoners with sexual charges, as well as a medical unit for prisoners with serious psychological problems and suicidal thoughts.
 A typical unit has approximately 70 prisoners.